Geno Smith Player Prop Bets for NFL Week 8 | Seattle vs. Jacksonville 10/31/2021

 Matchup vs. Jacksonville

-- The 305.7 yards per game the Jaguars are allowing through the air makes them the NFL's 28th-ranked pass defense.
+- The Jaguars are conceding 305.7 passing yards per game this season, the NFL's 28th-ranked pass defense.

-- The Jaguars' defense is eighth in the league, conceding 1.5 passing touchdowns per game.
+- With nine passing TDs conceded this year, the Jaguars defense is ranked eighth in the league.

 Recent Performances

+- He also ran the ball three times for 12 yards, averaging four yards per carry on the ground.

+- Smith has put up 507 passing yards (169.0 per game) and has a 63.4% completion percentage this year (45-of-71) over his last three games, while throwing three touchdowns and one interception.

-- Smith added 12 yards on three carries, averaging four yards per carry.
+- He also has 34 rushing yards on seven carries, averaging 11.3 yards per game on the ground.

 Smith's Seattle Teammates